hi-lavanya/Reflection/README.md

 # 🛡️ Reflection Guide

-This guide explains how to set up a **Reflector** and **Mirror** system using Docker.
+This guide explains how to set up a **Reflector** system using Docker.
 The reflector forwards traffic securely to a mirror server, creating a protected proxy layer.
+For complete setup

 ---